OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-system-characteristics-schema.rst

       - A Unicode string that contains a comment to associate with the user account.
 The string can be a NULL string, or it can have any number of characters before the terminating null character.
     * - password_age_days
       - oval-sc:EntityItemIntType (0..1)
-      - The number of full days that have elapsed since the password was last changed, meaning data calulated should be truncated.
+      - The number of full days that have elapsed since the password was last changed, meaning data calculated should be truncated.
 Ex: 89.5 days = 89, 90.01 = 90
     * - lockout
       - oval-sc:EntityItemBoolType (0..1)
       - The account is currently locked out.